furkanbiten/idl_data/README.md

 ![S1!](./screenshots/iam_users_textract_permission.png)

 Then click Next and Review and Create user.
 Once you have the user, it will give  Access key ID and Secret access key.
 Save them and put them inside the `KEYS` variable in `run_textract.py`.
+Since `KEYS` is a list of tuple, first element of tuple should be Access key ID and the second element Secret access key

 **NOW, DO THIS 16 TIMES!** No, I am not kidding.
 Since we want to parallelize all the process, we have to create 16 IAM users, one user for each core.